Understanding chordoma in children and young adults

 1. Conventional (or classic) chordoma is the most common form of chordoma.
 It is composed of a unique cell type that resembles The tissue in a fetus that acts as the building blocks for the spine.
 The notochord disappears when the fetus is about 8 weeks old, but some notochord cells are left behind in the bones of the skull and spine. cells and can have areas of One of the four histological types of chordoma, this term was more commonly used in the past when it was difficult to tell the difference between conventional chordoma and chondrosarcoma.
 Chondroid chordomas behave similarly to and are treated the same as conventional chordomas. appearance.

 2. Poorly differentiated chordoma is a One of the four types of chordoma.
 Each of the four histological subtypes of chordoma appears different under the microscope, allowing pathologists to distinguish between them.
 They may also have different rates of growth and likelihood of metastasizing. that has recently been identified in the medical literature but is not yet recognized by the World Health Organization (WHO).
 It can be more aggressive and faster growing than The most common histological subtype of chordoma, also called classic chordoma.
 It is composed of a unique cell type that looks like notochord cells and can show areas of chondroid dedifferentiation. and is characterized by a loss of a protein called A protein that regulates the growth of certain tumor cells.
 INI1 is lost in many poorly differentiated chordoma tumors, and, very rarely, in conventional and dedifferentiated chordomas., also called SMARCB1.
-Poorly differentiated chordoma is more common in pediatric and young adult patients, and in The bones at the bottom part of the skull that separate the brain from other structures.
-The clivus is one of the bones of the skull base. and The seven vertebrae that make up the neck.
+Poorly differentiated chordoma is more common in pediatric and young adult patients, and in skull base and The seven vertebrae that make up the neck.
 These vertebrae are commonly referred to as C1-C7. tumors.

 3. Dedifferentiated chordoma is more aggressive and generally grows faster than the other types of chordoma, and is more likely to When tumors have spread to other parts of the body from the original tumor site. than conventional chordoma.
 It can also have a loss of the INI1 protein, but this is not common.
 This type of chordoma is rare, occurring in only about 5 percent of patients, and is more common in pediatric patients.